Rosa Bonheurimage courtesy of Women in the Arts

 So I am looking into ordering several of his books, and I am looking forward to exploring how he might be able to help me in the exploration of my garment construction.
 And my desire to understand the smallest details of what must have been life in America: from its people to their tools.

-New England Antiques Journal
+image courtesy of New England Antiques Journal

 image courtesy of artnet